ElliotBadinger/claude-desktop-debian/README.md

 ### Updating for New Releases

 - The build script automatically detects system architecture and downloads the appropriate version.
 If Claude Desktop's download URLs change, update the `CLAUDE_DOWNLOAD_URL` variables in [build.sh](build.sh:1).
 - Continuous delivery: A nightly CI job checks the upstream Windows installer for a new version.
-When a new version is detected, it creates a new git tag `vX.Y.Z`, which triggers the release workflow to build and publish RPMs for Fedora 40/41 on x86_64 and aarch64.
+When a new version is detected, it creates a new git tag `vX.Y.Z`, which triggers the release workflow to build and publish RPMs for Fedora 40/41 (CI) on x86_64 and aarch64.
+Local builds are validated on Fedora 42 as well.

 ## Acknowledgments